drizztxx/gatbxr/README.md

 R version of genetic toolbox for implementing a wide range of genetic algorithm methods.

-Beta verison has been released and can be used in simple condition (simple genetic algorithm).
-However, lot's of operators remain to be done and tested.
+Beta verison has been released.
+More examples/demos and tests remain to be done.

 ##Installation